learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

-The time has come for BuyStuff to open up shop and start selling it's goods.
+The time has come for BuyStuff to open up shop and start selling its goods.
 It only has one of each item, but it's allowing 50 lucky users to buy as many items as they want while they remain in stock.
 Within seconds, BuyStuff is sold out.
 Below, you'll find the sales data in an RDD with tuples of (user, item bought).

 ```python